Czech Women's First League: History and format

 As Czechoslovakia dissolved in 1993, also the Czechoslovak women's football championships competitions were discontinued.

 The I. liga started as a competition for 12 teams, each playing all other teams twice.

 In 2002, the number of teams was reduced to ten and after the regular season was followed with a playoff with eight best teams.
 In 2006, the system was abandoned and a league of 12 teams was re-instated.

 Since 2009-10, only eight teams participated in the league and after the regular season, a playoff system was held.
 In those two playoff groups, place 1 to 4 for the championship and the relegation group for teams placed between 5th and 8th positions.
 In 2010–11 nine teams played again only a double-round robin.

+Logo

-Participating teams in 2022–23
+Participating teams in 2025–26

-The following eight clubs are competing in the 2022–23 Czech Women's First League.
+The following eight clubs are competing in the 2025–26 Czech Women's First League.

+Sponsorship

+In August 2024, FAČR and Czech betting company Fortuna signed a two-year partnership deal with option.
+In accordance with this deal, the Czech Women's First League will be called FORTUNA=LIGA from the 2024–25 season.

+Media coverage

 Champions

 The list of championships is dominated by Sparta Prague:

-Regions

-The following table lists the Czech women's football champions by region.